rja87sd/capstone-level-1/README.md

 - https://developer.mozilla.org/en-US/ Utilized for overflow scrolling and preventDefault().

 - Tutorials or guides followed:
 - https://www.youtube.com/watch?v=cU8ExCAIo7U Followed tutorial for implementing JavaScript to allow users to post ads to index.html.
-- Used ChatGPT for assistance with local storage in JavaScript, organizing JavaScript, CSS, and HTML code and adding comments on each section.
+- Used ChatGPT for assistance with local storage in JavaScript, organizing JavaScript, CSS, and HTML code and adding comments on each section, and CSS scrollbar styling.
+-

 - Assistance from mentors, instructors, or peers: